psychemedia/middle-english-romances/sir-orfeo.md

 Into the wode it ryngeth fchylle,
 As he coude harpe at his wille.
 The wilde beftes that ther bethe,
-For joy about hym they gethe ;
+For joy about hym they gethe;
 All the foulis that ther were.
 They comyn aboute hym there,
 To her harpyng that was fyne,